Nonstandard methods in large-scale topology II: Size properties and coarse hyperspaces

 \begin{thm}[{Standard; \citep[Theorem 1]{Pro06}}] Let $X$ be a connected coarse space.
 The following are equivalent: \begin{enumerate} \item $X$ is thin; \item $X=X_{\mathcal{B}_{X}}$. \end{enumerate} \end{thm}

 \begin{proof} By \prettyref{thm:nonst-characterisation-of-thin-subsets} and \prettyref{lem:proximity-of-satellite-coarse-space}, $X$ is thin if and only if for any $x,y\in\ns{X}$ we have that

-By \citep[Proposition 3.4]{Ima19}, it is also equivalent to ``$X=X_{\mathcal{B}_{X}}$''. \end{proof} \begin{proof}[Alternative proof] It can also be proved by looking at S-coronae.
-The S-corona $\partial_{S}X_{\mathcal{B}_{X}}$ is a discrete coarse space whose underlying set is the same as that of $\partial_{S}X$ by \prettyref{lem:proximity-of-satellite-coarse-space}.
-We then obtain the following equalities: $X$ is thin $\iff$ the S-corona $\partial_{S}X$ is a discrete coarse space (by \prettyref{cor:thin-and-S-corona}) $\iff$ $\partial_{S}X=\partial_{S}X_{\mathcal{B}_{X}}$ $\iff$ $X=X_{\mathcal{B}_{X}}$ (by \prettyref{cor:S-corona-determines-coarse-structure}). \end{proof} Suppose $X$ is non-thin.
+By \citep[Proposition 3.4]{Ima19}, it is also equivalent to ``$X=X_{\mathcal{B}_{X}}$''. \end{proof} \begin{proof}[Alternative proof] It can also be proved by looking at S-boundaries.
+The S-boundary $\partial_{S}X_{\mathcal{B}_{X}}$ is a discrete coarse space whose underlying set is the same as that of $\partial_{S}X$ by \prettyref{lem:proximity-of-satellite-coarse-space}.
+We then obtain the following equivalences: $X$ is thin $\iff$ the S-boundary $\partial_{S}X$ is a discrete coarse space (by \prettyref{cor:thin-and-S-boundary}) $\iff$ $\partial_{S}X=\partial_{S}X_{\mathcal{B}_{X}}$ $\iff$ $X=X_{\mathcal{B}_{X}}$ (by \prettyref{cor:S-corona-determines-coarse-structure}). \end{proof} Suppose $X$ is non-thin.
 There are infinite points whose galaxies are of cardinality $\geq2$ by \prettyref{thm:nonst-characterisation-of-thin-subsets}.
 As we will see below, the galaxy of \emph{some} infinite point can be divided into two (non-empty) parts by a \emph{standard} set.
 This fact is intuitively understandable (see \prettyref{fig:non-satellite-coarse-space}), but the proof is not obvious and depends on the axiom of choice.

 \begin{lem} Let $X$ be a standard coarse space.
 If $\left|G_{X}^{c}\left(x_{0}\right)\right|\geq2$ for some $x_{0}\in\INF\left(X\right)$, then there exists a subset $A$ of $X$ such that $G_{X}^{c}\left(x\right)\cap\ns{A}\neq\varnothing$ and $G_{X}^{c}\left(x\right)\setminus\ns{A}\neq\varnothing$ for some $x\in\INF\left(X\right)$. \end{lem}